pchiorean/Indentz/docs/README.md

   ![Swatches & Layers](img/docdefaults.png)

-  The script also merges several similar layers, as follows:
+  The script also merges several similar layers:

   Layer | Merged to
   :--- | :---